darzouras/Hexo-Site/source/now/index.md

 ## Personally

-Recently married on October 1st to my husband!
+Recently married to my partner of nearly 5 years!
 We live near St. Louis with a fluffy black cat and a corgi-mix.
 We are constantly buried in hair.

 Making different versions of this website over and over again instead of getting back into drawing and painting.